maudsley/jsolve2/README.md

 How to use
 ----------

 At the REPL, type an equation followed by ENTER.
-If possible, the solution will be printed.
+If possible, the solution(s) will be printed.

 It is hardcoded to solve for the variable 'x'.